realodix/haiku/docs/fixer-feature.md

 `fixer.flags.normalize_domains`

-Corrects separator syntax errors where the wrong separator is used for the context (`,` in network rules, `|` in cosmetic rules).
+Corrects incorrect separator usage:
+- `|` is used for network rule domain lists
+- `,` is used for cosmetic rule domain lists

 ```adblock
 !## BEFORE